artinarayan/TidyData/codebook.md

     + Character t replaced with Time domain signal:
 5. Create a tidy data set with averages for each activity and subject.

-### Description of the variables from 'TidyData.csv'
+### Description of the variables from 'TidyData.txt'

 The first 3 variables, 'subject','activity' and activity index can uniquely identify each row in the file.